saketrule/smellycat-with-vc/README.md

 # SmellyCat

 SmellyCat is a simple tool that detects smells in your classes.
-The tool is based on Maurício Aniche's PhD thesis.
+The tool is extension modified based on Maurício Aniche's work (https://github.com/mauricioaniche).

 Currently, we only support two architectures: Spring MVC and Android.
 In Spring MVC, we evaluate the quality of your `Controllers`,